norabradford/norabradford.github.io/hugo_site/content/portfolio/MEG.md

 showonlyimage = false
 weight = 1
 +++
+Spectrum News
+<!--more-->
 Magnetoencephalography shows a premature onset of M100 responses in autistic children in new work from J. Christopher Edgar and colleagues.
-<!--more-->

 If you are not redirected automatically, follow <a href='https://www.spectrumnews.org/news/auditory-cortex-may-develop-early-in-autism/'> this link</a>.

 <meta http-equiv="refresh" content="0; url=https://www.spectrumnews.org/news/auditory-cortex-may-develop-early-in-autism/">